ccoutant/dwarf-locations/chapter2-diffs.md

     compilation unit, which must be a `DW_TAG_base_type` entry that provides the type of the data pushed.</span>
     <span class="add">The `DW_OP_deref_type` operation takes two operands.
 The first operand
-    is a 1-byte unsigned integer that specifies the size `S` of the type given by the second operand.
+    is a 1-byte unsigned integer that specifies the size `S` (in bytes) of the type given by the second operand.
 The second operand is an unsigned LEB128 integer that represents the offset of a debugging information entry in the current compilation unit, which must be a `DW_TAG_base_type` entry